anuragsingh7746/anuragsingh7746/README.md

 ### Hi there 👋

-I am a software engineering enthusiast from India,
+I am a software development enthusiast from India,

 - 🔭 I'm currently pursuing a bachelor degree course in Information Technology from IIIT-Allahabad.
 - 🌱 I'm currently learning C++ , and trying to build my own physics engine.